IzODA/IzODA.github.io/anaconda/README.md

 Please start by reading about conda, at this url: https://conda.io/docs/index.html

-Some conda features (including ```activate```) require that you use bash. bash 4.2 is included in Anaconda (and is recommended if you are also using Spark). bash 4.3 is available via "conda install", has better ASCII support, and is required if you use git.
+Some conda features (including ```activate```) require that you use Bash.
+Bash 4.2 is included in Anaconda (and is recommended if you are also using Spark).
+Bash 4.3 is available via "conda install", has better ASCII support, and is required if you use git.

 To properly establish the initial conda environment, please run
 ```source bin/activate root```